HL7/cqf-recommendations/pages/documentation-terminology.md

 The CPGExecutableValueSet profile supports providing a point-in-time expansion of the value set members using the `ValueSet.expansion` element containing specific individual concept codes obtained as a result of the computed expansion of the value set at the time of publication.
 The expansion element can be used to support environments where the actual definition cannot be evaluated.
 As new versions of the value set, and/or as new versions of the code systems used by the value set are released, the expansion content will need to be updated to incorporate newly defined codes that meet the value set intent.
 Before and periodically during production use, value set expansions SHOULD be updated.

 Value sets defined by content conforming to this IG SHOULD include an expansion element with a timestamp and enough information to determine whether the computed expansion is current, or needs to be updated.
+The parameters element SHOULD be used to convey information about the parameters used to expand the value set.

-In addition, value sets defined by content conforming to this IG SHALL use the CPGPublishableValueSet profile.
+Value sets defined by content conforming to this IG SHALL conform to:
+* The CPGShareableValueSet profile
+* Either or both of the CPGComputableValueSet and CPGExecutableValueSet profiles
+* and the CPGPublishableValueSet profile if the artifact status is active

 Note that as with code systems, this does not mean that _any_ value set referenced by computable content must use these profiles.
 The conformance requirements only apply to value sets _defined_ as part of computable content.